Chad Weininger: Public service

 In 2011, he was one of the Future 15 & Young Professionals award recipients through the Greater Green Bay Area Chamber of Commerce.
 He served on the Board of Directors of On Broadway Inc., and was elected as Secretary in 2010.
-He also served on Oral Health Partnership Board of Directors, which focuses on dental serves to uninsured and under insured children in the community.
+He also served on the Oral Health Partnership Board of Directors in 2017, 2018 and 2019, which focuses on dental serves to uninsured and under insured children in the community.
 He serves on the Joint Board of Review for Tax Increment Finance Districts for the Cities of DePere, Green Bay, Villages of Ashwaubenon, Hobart, Howard, Bellevue, and Towns of Lawrence and Ledgeview.
 In addition he service on the Brown County Revolving Loan Program that administers the Wisconsin Revolving Loan Funds and Federal Community Development Block Grant Funds to grow area businesses.
 He was appointed by Green Bay Mayor Paul Jadin and confirmed by the Green Bay City Council to serve on Zoning and Planning Board of Appeals and Green Bay's Planning Commission on May 1, 2001.

 Weininger served as a Legislative aide to State Senator Robert Cowles, Wisconsin's 2nd District until December 1998 when he transitioned to District Director of newly elected Congressman Mark Green of Wisconsin's 8th Confessional District.
 Weininger would champion two yearly business development initiatives that included the Northeastern Wisconsin Global Trade Conference and Federal Contracting Opportunities in conjunction with the Wisconsin Procurement Institute.
 He would be recognized for his efforts in assisting Appleton Police Officers supply aid to East Timor which suffered extreme violence after they claimed independence from Indonesia.
 In addition, he was known for leading the Congressman’s efforts to find the Linda E fishing vessel that sank on the Great Lakes after the Congressman was elected when the Coast Guard refused to continue their search.
 As the Deputy Chief of staff he to part in a Congressional Delegation (CODEL) to Taiwan during heighten tensions between the Republic of China (Taiwan) and the People’s Republic of China (Mainland China).
 He would oversee constituent services and district operations until he became Deputy Chief of Staff to the Congressman prior to becoming Chief of Staff to the Mayor of Green Bay in 2005.
 Weininger left the City in 2008 to serve in the United States Foreign Service in Africa for one year.
 During that time he served as an international election observe in Tarmine along the southern Kenya boarder as a member of parliaments death.

 He would return to the City of Green Bay and become confirm unanimously by the city council as Green Bay's City Clerk to manage elections and business licensing and special assessments.
 As City Clerk, he served on the Board of Review for property tax appeals and championed ethics reform in the city of Green Bay.
 On February 1, 2011 the City of Green Bay passed a commendation honoring him for his service to the city.